smauny/pipeline-act4behav/README.md

 ### Available data

-You can download example data on: https://doi.org/10.57745/LGZBM1 This data is presented in our datapaper:
+You can download example data on: https://doi.org/10.57745/LGZBM1 This data is presented in our datapaper (in prep).

 Save the raw data in your working directory in a folder.